-Common Mallow (Malva sylvestris) is an attractive woodland species that has been used throughout history in food and medicine.
+Common Mallow (Malva sylvestris) is an attractive species that has been used throughout history in food and medicine.
 In traditional folk medicine, common mallow was often used for making medicinal poultices and soothing ointments.
 It was also harvested as a nutritious wild edible, as you will see below.

 Purplish, pink flowers adorn a coarse, hairy stem with lobed, crinkly leaves that resemble ivy.
 The plant grows up to 40-120 cm.
 The seeds appear as edible flat discs.

 Parts Used For Food